ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/editorcommands/exporting.markdown

 ## Handling Escape Event

-By default, Zero will map the Escape key to close the game application instantly.
+By default, Zilch will map the Escape key to close the game application instantly.
 To prevent that, use the following steps:

  - Create a Nada Script called **GameStateManager** and attach it to your Level Settings object